murderbeard/com.moz.denon/README.md

 For changelogs please visit: https://github.com/murderbeard/com.moz.denon

+## Version 1.1.4
+* Fixed crash when receiving an error when trying to use the muting capability.

 ## Version 1.1.3
 * Fixed an issue where the volume action card could cause a crash if it received a 'dual line message' from the receiver.